Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: Validation of aSSM-reduced model for short and long soft elastic arms

 \subsection{Test result on unseen control input}

-We generate a response of the soft arm to a randomly varying 30-second control input with slowness measure $r_s = 0.75$ with initial condition as the undeformed arm.
+We generate responses of the short and long soft arms to a randomly varying 30-second control input, with a slowness measure $r_s = 0.75$, using the undeformed arm configuration as the initial condition.
 We pass this control input and initial condition to the learned $6$D aSSM-reduced model in the form (\ref{eq:aSSM_reduced}) and output a prediction in the robot's workspace.
-In Fig.\ref{fig:test_aSSM_arm}b, we plot the aSSM-reduced model's prediction and the soft arm's true response.
-Our $6$D aSSM-reduced model accurately predicts the transient dynamics from the origin to a slow steady state, as well as the slow steady state itself.
-The prediction closely matches the ground truth with an NMTE $\approx 9 \%$.
+In Fig. \ref{fig:test_aSSM_arm}b and \ref{fig:test_aSSM_arm}c, we plot the prediction of the aSSM-reduced model and the true response of the short and long soft arms.
+Our $6$D aSSM-reduced model accurately predicts the transient dynamics from the origin to the slow steady state, as well as the slow steady state itself.
+The prediction closely matches the ground truth with an NMTE $\approx 9 \%$ for the short soft arm and an NMTE $\approx 11 \%$ for the long soft arm.